Mission & History

 With our new focus on fundraising solely for programs in Santa Monica, we are now the Santa Monica Education Foundation.

 Donations to the Santa Monica Education Foundation will continue to fund outstanding programs – elementary arts, instructional assistants, ballroom dance and stretch grants – but now, only in our Santa Monica schools.
-A separate, Malibu-based nonprofit will fundraise for the same programs in Malibu.
+Malibu LEAD will fundraise for the same programs in Malibu.

 The district maintains its dedication to equitable, excellent programs at every school in the district.
 We believe this change will lead to even stronger support for our schools in both Santa Monica and Malibu.